rxweb/rxweb/docs/reactive-form-validators/validation-decorators/creditcard.md

 ---
 title: creditCard
-description: creditCard validation decorator will check property value is creditcardtype or not, It will not allow to enter any value rather than credit card.
+description: creditCard validation decorator will check property value is creditcardtype or not, It will not allow to enter any value other than credit card format.
 author:  rxcontributorone

 ---